William Wates Memorial Trust

 Our goal is to raise over £400,000 each year.

-We, the Trustees of the William Wates Memorial Trust are Will’s family – his parents (Andrew and Sarah) and his 4 brothers (Tim, Jonny, Rick and Monty).
+We, the Trustees of the William Wates Memorial Trust are Will’s parents (Andrew and Sarah), his 4 brothers (Tim, Jonny, Rick and Monty) and one non-family Trustee (Sue).

 We are incredibly proud that the next generation are getting involved in Le Loop, with Will’s nieces and nephews coming to cycle stages.